-All Academic staff, who are new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement.
+All Academic staff, new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement1.

-The mandatory training programs for academic staff, conducted by the Centre for University Teaching (CUT), are:
+The mandatory training programs for academic staff, conducted by the Centre for Innovation in Learning and Teaching , are:

-• the Flinders Foundation of University Teaching Program (FFOUT), which is to be completed by all new academic staff;
+the Flinders Foundations of University Teaching Program (FFOUT), which is to be completed by all new academic staff;

 and one or both of the following programs, which may need to be completed where an academic staff member will be supervising research higher degree students and/or involved in work integrated learning as part of their appointment:

-• the Postgraduate Research Supervision Program for all academic staff new to the supervision of higher degree research students; and/or
+the Higher Degree by Research (HDR) Supervisor PD Program for all academic staff new to the supervision of higher degree research students; and/or

 Evidence of completion of the mandatory training programs (or, where appropriate, formal exemption) is a condition of confirmation of employment2.